admineral/OpenAI-Assistant-API-Chat/app/components/README.md

 ---

-## Best Practices
-- Ensure each component maintains its designated purpose and does not handle unrelated logic.
-- Keep the components reusable and maintainable.
-- Follow accessibility guidelines for user interface elements.

-## Contribution Guidelines
-- Adhere to existing coding and styling conventions in the project.
-- Document any significant changes or additions to the components.
-- Test new changes thoroughly to ensure they integrate seamlessly with existing components.

 ## Conclusion
 The `components` folder contains essential building blocks of the user interface for our chat application.
 Proper understanding and usage of these components are key to enhancing the application's functionality and user experience.